Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 where the entropy associated with each class is given by

-with $p_i$ denoting the probability associated with the $i^{\mathrm{th}}$ colour bin.
+Here $p_i$ represents the normalized histogram count (relative frequency) of galaxies in the $i^{\mathrm{th}}$ colour bin, such that $\sum_i p_i = 1$.
+These quantities are computed directly from the observed colour distribution and are used to evaluate the entropy of the different classes.
 The optimal values of $s_1$ and $s_2$ are obtained by iterating over all admissible threshold pairs and selecting the combination that maximizes $H_{\mathrm{total}}$.
 This procedure partitions the galaxy population into three classes: the Blue Cloud ($(u-r) \leq s_1$), the Green Valley ($s_1 < (u-r) < s_2$), and the Red Sequence ($(u-r) \geq s_2$).

 Since galaxy colour is known to correlate strongly with stellar mass, we perform this classification independently within discrete stellar mass bins.
 Within each mass bin, Otsu’s method is first applied to identify $\mu_{\mathrm{BC}}$ and $\mu_{\mathrm{RS}}$, after which entropic thresholding is used to determine the green valley boundaries.
 This ensures that the colour cuts adapt dynamically with stellar mass, yielding a physically meaningful and internally consistent classification across the full mass range.